 Furthermore, States parties should abolish the requirement of double criminality, making it possible to exercise extraterritorial jurisdiction for crimes covered by the OPSC committed is another country even if the relevant offence is not criminalised in that country.
 The principle of double criminality creates a gap in the law which enables impunity, and should not be applied.

-Extraterritorial jurisdiction is particularly important for offences related to the sale of children for trade in organs and to the sexual exploitation of children in travel and tourism, where the offender is likely to travel to another country.
+Extraterritorial jurisdiction is particularly important for offences related to the sale of children for trade in organs, to the international transfer of child athletes, and to the sexual exploitation of children in travel and tourism, where the offender is likely to travel to another country.
 As the exploitation may not be detected until the offender has returned to her/his country of origin, it is essential that States parties have the capability to prosecute her/him.

 The Committee therefore reminds States parties that, when a national who allegedly committed an offence covered by the OPSC abroad is present on their territory and would not be extradited because she/he is a national, they must, as a minimum, establish their jurisdiction (article 4.3 OPSC).
 The Committee urges States parties to make all necessary legislative adjustments to comply with this obligation.
 In situations of porous borders, where offenders can easily move and cross back and forth between different countries, regional cooperation becomes essential in order to fight impunity.